High Qing era: Characteristics of the High Qing

-The three Emperors of the High Qing combined the strengths of their Manchu culture in addition to a level of Sinicization of the conquered cultures, in order to combine assimilation and the retaining of their own cultural identity.
+The three Emperors of the High Qing combined the strengths of their Manchu culture in addition to a level of Sinicization of the conquered cultures, to combine assimilation and the retaining of their own cultural identity.
 The Kangxi Emperor initiated the High Qing period.
 As an emperor, he elevated the empire through his passion for education in combination with his military expertise, and his restructuring of the bureaucracy into that of a cosmopolitan one.
 Under Kangxi, China also compiled expansive works of literature, encyclopedias, and dictionaries such as the Kangxi Dictionary, the Complete Tang Poems, and the Complete Classics Collection of Ancient China.

 Kangxi's son and successor, the Yongzheng Emperor, had a shorter reign than either his father or his son, Qianlong.
 Yongzheng ruled through more harsh and brutal tactics, but was also efficient and committed to the maintenance of the empire.
+He worked late everyday writing reforms to centralize the government.
+To control Mongolia and Tibet in the southwest he used his centralized military.

-The last emperor of the High Qing was the Qianlong Emperor who, following in the footsteps of his father and grandfather, was a well-rounded ruler who created the peak of the High Qing empire.
+The last emperor of the High Qing was the Qianlong Emperor who, following in the footsteps of his father and grandfather, was the ruler who created the peak of the High Qing empire.
 During Qianlong's reign, the Qing empire expanded to its furthest extent and saw the creation of more classic works of literature such as the Dream of the Red Chamber and Complete Library of the Four Treasuries.
 The unique and unprecedented ruling techniques of these emperors, and the emphasis on multiculturalism fostered the productivity and success of the High Qing era.